thoughtspot/thoughtspot.github.io/_admin/architecture/authentication.md

 ---
 title: [Authentication]
-last_updated: 4/22/2020
+last_updated: 11/10/21
-summary: "ThoughtSpot provides SAML and ThoughtSpot login to authenticate users."
+summary: "ThoughtSpot provides either SAML or local ThoughtSpot accounts to authenticate users."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughtSpot provides two ways to authenticate users: SAML and ThoughtSpot login.
-If possible, ThoughtSpot recommends that you use SAML, since ThoughtSpot provides only basic authentication, with no restrictions on passwords, timeouts, failed logins, etc.
+ThoughtSpot provides two ways to authenticate users: [SAML]({{ site.baseurl }}/admin/ts-cloud/authentication-integration.html) (Security Association Markup Language) and [ThoughtSpot local accounts]({{ site.baseurl }}/admin/ts-cloud/authentication-local.html).
+ThoughtSpot recommends that you use
+SAML for authentication, since it is industry-standard and enables Single-Sign On (SSO) with your Identity Provider (IdP).

 Use the following table to help you choose an authentication option.